bitcraze/bitcraze-website/src/documentation/system/platform/cf2-expansiondecks.md

 ---

-Here is a list of expansion decks that are available for the Crazyflie 2.x:
+Here is a list of expansion decks that are available for the Crazyflie<sup>®</sup> 2.x:

 | Expansion Deck | Description |
 |---|---|---|